 This post may contain affiliate sales links.
 Please read my disclosure policy.

-Soft and chewy, this is a classic recipe for Oatmeal Cookies.
+Soft and chewy, this is a classic recipe for oatmeal cookies.
 Filled with butter, sugar, lots of rolled oats, and a ton of sweet flavor.
-Enjoy them plain, add in raisins or chocolate chips or make them into Oatmeal Cream Pies.
+Enjoy the cookies plain, add in raisins or chocolate chips or make them into Oatmeal Cream Pies.
 They are sweet perfection.

 Can I use Steel Cut Oats?

-No. Steel cut oats have the texture of a grain or rice.
-They require a much longer cook time and won’t work very well in baking cookies.
+No. Steel-cut oats have the texture of a grain or rice.
+They require a much longer cook time than old-fashioned oats and won’t work very well in baking cookies.

 Where’s the Cinnamon?!

-Lots of classic oatmeal cookie recipes add cinnamon into their dough.
+Lots of classic oatmeal cookie recipes add cinnamon to their dough.
 I left it out because this recipe is a lot more versatile that way.
-BUT if you are missing that warm spice, simply mix in 1 teaspoon to the dough.
+But if you are missing that warm spice, simply mix 1 teaspoon into the dough.

 Oatmeal Raisin Cookies